 What does PostFinance have to do with Crowda?

 The collaboration between PostFinance and Crowda is a project partnership.
 In its sustainability strategy, one of the financial institution’s five goals is to support sustainable innovations in different ways – and Crowda is one of these.
-From VNTR, the innovation team at PostFinance, we received financial and HR support for the development of the platform and a great deal of other support.
+From VNTR, the innovation team at PostFinance, we received financial and HR support for the development of the platform.
 We are very grateful for that.
 Legally, Crowda is independent and belongs 100% to crowda Sustainability GmbH, which I founded with two other initiators.